erg55/Simon-lab-workshop/R/Readme.md

 ```
 tree3 <- ggtree::reroot(tree1, 62)
+plot(tree3)
 ```

 Ok now let's create a file with our tree and the ggtree function.
-We will make it a pdf so everyone's tree will look the same regardless of screens etc. It will be made in your output directory.
+We will make it a pdf so everyone's tree will hopefully look the same regardless of screens etc. It will be made in your output directory.
 We can also import this into Illustrator or Inkscape later.
 The extension .svg is also an option.

 ```
 pdf("output.pdf", width=8.5, height=11)